Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

     Directory**.

-2. Select **Domain Name.** Record the name of your domain registered under “**name**”.
-This will be used in our domain script as the **\$AzureADDomainName**.
+2. Select **Domain Name.** Record the name of your domain registered under **name**.
+This will be used in our domain script as the `$AzureADDomainName`.
 In our example

->   pcidemo.onmicrosoft.com
+>`pcidemo.onmicrosoft.com`

 1. Select the **Properties**.
-It will provide your **Directory ID.** This will be used in our domain script as the **\$tenantID**.
+It will provide your **Directory ID.** This will be used in our domain script as the `$tenantID`.
 In our example

->   **46d804b6-210b-4a4a-9304-83b93**
+>   `46d804b6-210b-4a4a-9304-83b93`

 1. You will require your username, and password that was used to create your subscription.

-The script CreateGlobalADAdmin.ps1 provides the setup and configuration of the admin user that will be used for the remainder of the installation.
+The script `CreateGlobalADAdmin.ps1` provides the setup and configuration of the admin user that will be used for the remainder of the installation.
 This user is essential that it be configured corrected, with the right level of [Subscription Admins role and co-administrator of the subscription](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-assign-admin-roles#global-administrator).

-**NOTE**: Strong passwords (Minimum 15 characters, with Upper and Lower case letters, at least 1 number and 1 special character) are recommended throughout the solution.
+**NOTE**: Strong passwords **(Minimum 15 characters, with Upper and Lower case letters, at least 1 number and 1 special character)** are recommended throughout the solution.

 1. Open Powershell in Local Administrator Mode (Right click and select **run as